 You are going to want to take pictures of everything when traveling, but should you pack that big expensive DSLR you just got?

 If you are wondering what kind of camera to bring abroad, check out that other post but don’t let fear stop you from bringing your DSLR camera.
 If you're careful, it'll make it home in one piece.

 I get why you are a little nervous traveling with your camera (they are expensive and delicate!), but I seriously won’t travel without mine.
+Ever.
 I love the pictures from my trips way more than any little trinket or souvenir I could buy…. but that wasn’t always the case.
 I was so nervous when I first flew with my camera and lenses in my bag but there was no reason to be.
 Here are some tips to keep everything safe and sound without a big, fancy suitcase made for your camera and gear.